Spectral transfer morphisms for unipotent affine Hecke algebras: Abstract

 \section{Abstract}

-In this paper we will give a complete classification of the spectral transfer morphisms between the unipotent affine Hecke algebras of the various inner forms of a given quasi-split absolutely simple algebraic group, defined over a non-archimidean local field $\textbf{k}$ and split over an unramified extension of $\textbf{k}$.
-As an application of these results, the results of [O4] on the spectral correspondences associated with such morphisms and some results of Ciubotaru, Kato and Kato [CKK] we prove a conjecture of Hiraga, Ichino and Ikeda [HII] on the formal degrees and adjoint gamma factors for all unipotent discrete series characters of unramified simple groups of adjoint type defined over $\bf{k}$.
+We classify the spectral transfer morphisms (cf. \cite{Opd4}) between affine Hecke algebras associated to the unipotent types of the various inner forms of a given quasi-split, unramified absolutely simple algebraic group $G$ defined over a non-archimidean local field $k$.
+This characterizes Lusztig's classification \cite{Lu4}, \cite{Lu6} of unipotent characters of $G$ in terms of the Plancherel measure, up to diagram automorphisms.
+As an application of these results, the spectral correspondences associated with such morphisms \cite{Opd4}, and some results of Ciubotaru, Kato and Kato [CKK] we prove a conjecture of Hiraga, Ichino and Ikeda [HII] on the formal degrees and adjoint gamma factors for all unipotent discrete series characters of unramified simple groups of adjoint type defined over $k$.